darklamp/ing-sw-2020-Secondari-Vela-Villa/README.md

 Online CLI: [**here**](http://server.santorini.cf:4200)

-To use this web server and the online CLI,  make sure to [click on this link](http://server.santorini.cf:1338) three times.
+Before using this web server and the online CLI,  make sure to [click on this link](http://server.santorini.cf:1338) three times.

 | Functionality | State |